 On the subject of slope level, Puer-Simao is a sloping area.
-For that reason, land cover changes are investigated according to slope in Figures 8a and 8b.
+For that reason, land cover changes are investigated according to slope in Figures 9a and 9b.
 The densely populated settlements areas in the region with 0-9% slope value in 1990 and 1999 can be explained by the fact that populations know the risk living in the high sloping regions, in like sloping regions the residential policies regulate the construction.
 For all those reasons the settlements are decreased with the increasing of the slope degree.
 That is found to be similar to those observations reported elsewhere.
 The greatly existence of the water in the same region is a quite phenomenon, as always people are living there, where is a water.
 But despite the fact that, it is the lowest region it may be the suitable place to receive all the erosion water from more sloping regions.
 That is why the water cover type is decreased with the increasing of the slope level.
 Agricultural, forest or shrub land and barren are mostly populated in the relatively sloping region because of the lack of enough places in less sloping regions.
-It is because of the fact that, since the areas with lower slope values is extremely limited in the region; these areas were mostly used for agricultural activities or
+It is because of the fact that, since the areas with lower slope values is extremely limited in the region; these areas were mostly used for agricultural activities or puer tea growth activities.
+That is valuable for barren and forest or shrub land.

-5. CONCLUSIONS
+V. CONCLUSIONS

 The results of this study confirm the utility of NDVI and DEM for characterizing and detecting the LULC change in mountainous Puer, Simao counties of Yunnan province.

 The main change observed for the time period of 1990-1999 was that the agricultural land was increased in some regions with high altitude.

 In 1990 its values in the regions having altitude of 486-1058m, 1058-1311m, 1311-1574m, 1574-1903m, 1903-2879m were 68, 25, 4, 2, 1 % respectively, while in 1999 it was increased in the last three highest regions with values of 15, 9, 2 respectively.
 In regions having altitude of 486-1058m, contrary to decreasing agricultural areas, the settlement was increased.
 At the same time in 1999 it was increased in the region with altitude of 1574-1903 compare to its value in 1990.
-Compare to its location in the sloping region with range of 22-29 in 1990 the settlement were more populous in 1999.
-That observation is exactly the same for agricultural land cover type.

-The agricultural land in the region having range altitude more 1574 and slope more than 22% are essentially Puer tea growth areas.
-That was investigated during the fieldwork of July 24, 2009.
-During the study period the change detected in reference with the location of LUC types in the different regions with up mentioned altitude and slope ranges was not significantly important.
-Because of the complex topographic structure of the region it was not possible to discriminate Puer tea of the others agricultural growth on landsat images.
-Change detection procedures using remotely sensed imagery offer a good potential for characterizing and understanding changes occurring for the study period in mountainous Puer Simao counties.
+Compare to its location in the sloping region with range of 22-29 in 1990 the settlement was more detected in 1999.
+This observation is exactly the same for agricultural land.
+The agricultural land in the regions having altitude more than 1574m and slope range more than 22% are essentially Puer tea growth areas.
+That was investigated during the fieldwork of July, 24 2009, During the study period the change detected in reference with the location of LUC types in the different regions with up mentioned altitude and slope ranges was not significantly different.
+Because of the mountainous and sloping topographic structure of the region and complex vegetation of the area, it was not possible to discriminate Puer tea from other agricultural growth on the Landsat TM images.
+Change detection procedures using remotely sensed imagery offer a good potential for characterizing and understanding severe changes occuring for the study period in mountainous Puer-Simao counties.